drdeford/115_git_practice/README.md

   * This is a list item in MarkDown

-  Here is an image about sharks:
+  Here are two ways to include images:

   <table>
   <tr><td>
 <img src="https://raw.githubusercontent.com/drdeford/115_git_practice/master/shark_image.png">